 What To Serve With Pork

 Pork is such a great main course or party food option, requiring only a few ingredients and minimal effort.
-But what do you serve alongside this savory dish?
+But what do you serve alongside the finished dish?
 Read on for 20 perfect side dish options to serve with pork!

-I recommend using a variety of apples and at the very least, use two kinds: one sweet and one tart.
+I recommend using a variety of apples and at the very least, use two kinds: one sweet and one with a tart flavor.
 My favorite combo is Honeycrisp and Granny Smith apples.

 - Fuji